 You may have noticed "stars" next to the products on the market.
 These determine the quality level of the resource.
-By default, you can manufacture quality 0 (Q0), by investing into research, you can get manufacture capability up to level 4 (Q4).
+By default, you can manufacture quality 0 (Q0), by investing into research, you can get manufacture capability up to higher levels.

 Once you obtained research units, you can try to get your research patented by using them in the RESEARCH screen.
 This varies, but you can expect approximately 6 to 8 research points getting your company a single patent.
 You can imagine rolling a dice for each research points, getting a patent each time you get a six.

 You will need 12 patents to get quality level 1 (Q1), another 50 for quality level 2 (Q2), 500 more for quality level 3 (Q3) and finally 2000 more for quality level 4 (Q4).

 Do I just need to invest in Q1 smart phones research and I can produce Q1 smart phones?
 Well, yes, that's exactly right, once your company is granted the 12 patents needed, all the smart phones you produce from then onwards will be Q1.
 There's no need to decide what quality you want to produce, the highest quality possible is always produced.

 Does the same works for Q2?
 Not entirely ..
 You do need to invest research points to achieve Q2, but you also need all your input resources to be at least Q1.
 The rules is simple: The manufactured product cannot be higher quality than the lowest quality input resource plus one.